CSCI-5619-Fall-2020/Lecture-19/README.md

 # Lecture 19: Immersive GUIs

-Detailed explanation of this code can be found in the lecture video [LINK TO BE ADDED].
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/1_euxqkbgi).

 ## Topics